 As mentioned earlier, there is a lot of confusion surrounding OSHA’s proposal to enact a law requiring RT Crane operators to pass a RT Crane written exam and a RT Crane practical exam to be RT Crane certified.
 This proposal is not in effect.
 It has been delayed at least until November 2017.
 But even if the law passes, RT Crane operators will still need to receive traditional operator safety training outside of the additional exams.

 Yes.
 Like mobile crane certification, there is a lot of confusion about rigger signaler certification.
 Bottom line, you need to receive rigger training and signaler training before handling rigging in any manner.
 There are organizations that offer federal certification which is portable, meaning if you leave one job for another your rigging card will be accepted.
 However, these more expensive classes are not required.
 The responsibility to see everyone receives rigger signalperson training falls on the shoulders of the employer.
 They can train their employees in one of three ways: by themselves in-house, using a 3rd party such as ourselves, or by using another’s rigger training materials such as ours.

 Contrary to popular belief, OSHA does not dictate what a passing score entails.
-That is ultimately up to the employer whose responsibility it is to certify, or authorize, their employee to operate a RT Crane.
+That is ultimately up to the employer whose responsibility it is to certify, or authorize, their employee to operate a Rough Terrain Mobile Crane.
 If you want to pass him at 80%, fine.
 But what if a question or two among the 20% missed could lead to an accident or death?
 Is it worth it?
 Our recommendation is that you always go over any missed questions with your trainees—even if they just missed one.
 Once they understand the principle missed, have them write their initials by the correct answer.
 That way, you are protecting them and those around them from potential accidents in the future.